HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 way to remove a fox from under your shed or building is to soak straw or

-rags in a deterrent and loosely block any entrance and exit holes; the
+rags in a deterrent and use it to loosely block any entrance and exit holes; the

 fox will invariably remove the obstruction, but simply replace it and